Forces that Shaped Ancient Greek Cities and Culture

 Landscape

 Ancient Greek cities were clusters of smaller communities situated within hillside or mountainous, rugged terrain—this natural terrain limited city growth and the accumulation of dense populations.
 Manually forming the land to create larger areas for building dense cities was impossible in this landscape.
-Instead, the early Greeks chose to build in harmony with the shape of the natural topography and landscape features.
+Instead, the early Greek cities chose to build in harmony with the shape of the natural topography and landscape features.
 They constructed homes on the natural building sites of the terrain, creating a far less dense tapestry of homes and small villages scattered amongst the hillsides.

 The ancient Greeks maintained strong bonds with the natural landscape, which was critical to helping Greek cities thrive.
 The beautiful caves, grottos, mountains, vegetation, blue oceans, and natural springs created an idyllic environment for them to live in.
 Being surrounded by these elements constantly reminded them of the beauty in the world.
 It prompted religious experiences that could elevate or catalyze man's consideration of different thought forms.

 A downside to this system was that it limited the early Greeks' ability to homogenize into a single unified culture; for centuries, they lived peacefully as somewhat independent rural villages.
 Early Greek civilizations such as Crete had a natural immunity to invasion; thus, many Greek cities remained unfortified.
-They stayed relatively isolated in peace, free from fear and the absence of paranoia, which freed up ample time to enjoy other pursuits in life.
+They stayed relatively isolated and in peace, free from fear and in the absence of paranoia, which freed up ample time to enjoy other pursuits in life.

 Our contemporary cities and communities underestimate the importance and power of landscape and natural beauty.
-Often, landscape, greenery, and access to nature are an afterthought when planning or establishing a new community.
+Often, landscape, greenery, and access to nature are an afterthought when providing for, planning or establishing a new community.
 A beautiful natural landscape can elevate our psyche and lift us.

 I believe that the ancient Greeks' deep connection with nature centered them, gave them a healthy perspective, balance, and beauty in their lives.
-This relationship nurtured their psyches; thus, their built environments and cultures reflected that healthy psychological state.
+This relationship nurtured their psyches; thus, their built environments and their cultures reflected that healthy psychological state.

 The Greek Polis